LylyTranKHTN/QAS-what-how-question-based-on-RASA-and_Ontology/README.md

-My thesis work in university together with my friend "Hien Luong Tran" and the support of my teachers at University of Science.
+My thesis work in university together with my friend "Hien Luong Tran" and the support of my teachers at the University of Science.
 Here is the publication of my thesis: https://ieeexplore.ieee.org/abstract/document/9140742